GoodnessJames/Data-Analyst-Documentary/my-progress-tracker/goals.md

 **Duration:** 3 hrs

 **Topics covered:**
+LIMITS + ALIASING
 JOINS in MySQL
 UNIONS in MySQL

-**Result:** I finally learned joins and the types of joins.
+**Result:** Limits & aliasing?
+Piece of cake!
+I finally learned joins and unions.
 I still find LEFT & RIGHT join a little confusing.
 But with more practice, I know I'll be badass.

 --